mlliarm/ia/README.md

 ## Use
 ### Loading the library

-To load the library simply from inside `swilgt` type:
+To load the library simply start Logtalk from the library directory and type:

 ```
 ?- {loader}.